cMiIIer/QuantitativeMethodsProject/README.md

 Note there are some discrepancies within the names of data columns: primarily that tadpole weight is reflective of mass, not actual weight.

-Data can be loaded through the following working directory:
+Data can be loaded thorugh the projet file.

-    setwd("Thesis/Data/Grad_3-14-25_Miller")

 There are also large changes to data formats, so please run every line *sequentially* so analyses are working as intended.